chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "zipgrep attempted to scan a very large JAR and exceeded the tool time limit.", "PROJECT NOTE": "IDE platform JARs live under Gradle transforms; prefer jar tf | grep or javap against app.jar to query classes quickly.", "NEW INSTRUCTION": "WHEN searching inside large JAR with zipgrep THEN use 'jar tf | grep' and limit with head" }

+[2025-12-12 21:38] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "apply_patch",
+    "ERROR": "Method override signature mismatch for collectActions", "ROOT CAUSE": "Used an outdated IntentionMenuContributor API adding Project and missing offset parameter.", "PROJECT NOTE": "This SDK expects IntentionMenuContributor.collectActions(Editor, PsiFile, ShowIntentionsPass.IntentionsInfo, Int passId, Int offset); no Project parameter.", "NEW INSTRUCTION": "WHEN override reports 'collectActions overrides nothing' THEN match the SDK signature with offset parameter"
+}

+[2025-12-12 21:39] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "apply_patch",
+    "ERROR": "Wrong collectActions signature; overrides nothing",
+    "ROOT CAUSE": "Used an outdated IntentionMenuContributor API including Project param instead of the current (Editor, PsiFile, IntentionsInfo, passId, offset) signature.", "PROJECT NOTE": "In this IntelliJ plugin, IntentionMenuContributor.collectActions must be: (Editor, PsiFile, ShowIntentionsPass.IntentionsInfo, Int, Int); register via <intentionMenuContributor> in plugin.xml.", "NEW INSTRUCTION": "WHEN implementing IntentionMenuContributor.collectActions THEN use (Editor,PsiFile,IntentionsInfo,passId,offset) signature"
+}

+[2025-12-12 21:51] - Updated by Junie - Error analysis
+{
+    "TYPE": "missing class",
+    "TOOL": "open",
+    "ERROR": "plugin.xml cannot resolve inspection class",
+    "ROOT CAUSE": "plugin.xml registers PyMakeMemberAbstractInAbstractClassInspection but the class is not implemented on the classpath.", "PROJECT NOTE": "Implement src/main/kotlin/com/github/chbndrhnns/intellijplatformplugincopy/inspections/PyMakeMemberAbstractInAbstractClassInspection.kt and ensure the package matches plugin.xml implementationClass.", "NEW INSTRUCTION": "WHEN plugin.xml shows Cannot resolve class for inspection THEN add missing class or fix implementationClass package"
+}

+[2025-12-12 22:25] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError in ParametrizePytestTestIntentionTest",
+    "ROOT CAUSE": "The intention generates parametrize decorator/import with formatting or placement differing from the test’s expected file text.", "PROJECT NOTE": "These tests compare the entire file text; ensure '@pytest.mark.parametrize(...)' is inserted on the target test function, 'import pytest' is added exactly once at the correct top-level position, and spacing/newlines match the fixture expectations.", "NEW INSTRUCTION": "WHEN FileComparisonFailedError in ParametrizePytestTestIntentionTest THEN match expected decorator and import formatting exactly"
+}

+[2025-12-12 22:41] - Updated by Junie - Error analysis
+{
+    "TYPE": "missing class",
+    "TOOL": "open",
+    "ERROR": "plugin.xml registers unresolved inspection class",
+    "ROOT CAUSE": "plugin.xml references PyMakeMemberAbstractInAbstractClassInspection, but no such class exists or it’s mispackaged; feature should be an intention, not an inspection.", "PROJECT NOTE": "Register this feature under the intentionAction EP, not inspections; ensure the class FQN matches plugin.xml and resides under src/main/kotlin in the declared package.", "NEW INSTRUCTION": "WHEN plugin.xml references nonexistent class THEN update FQN to existing intention or create class" }

+[2025-12-12 22:42] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool failure",
+    "TOOL": "get_file_structure",
+    "ERROR": "File structure not displayed; unsupported or parse failed", "ROOT CAUSE": "The file structure tool could not parse the Kotlin source and declined to render it.", "PROJECT NOTE": "When structure view fails on .kt files, use open to read and navigate by lines.", "NEW INSTRUCTION": "WHEN get_file_structure reports unsupported or parsing failed THEN use open and inspect lines directly"
+}

+[2025-12-12 22:43] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool failure",
+    "TOOL": "get_file_structure",
+    "ERROR": "File structure not displayable for target file", "ROOT CAUSE": "The file structure tool could not parse the Kotlin file type or parsing failed.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN get_file_structure reports not possible to display THEN use open to view the file content" }

+[2025-12-12 22:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool failure",
+    "TOOL": "get_file_structure",
+    "ERROR": "File structure not displayable/parsing failed",
+    "ROOT CAUSE": "The get_file_structure tool could not parse the Kotlin file and returned no structure.", "PROJECT NOTE": "Use the open tool to view Kotlin files directly and navigate with scroll when structure parsing fails.", "NEW INSTRUCTION": "WHEN get_file_structure reports not possible THEN open the file and inspect manually" }

+[2025-12-12 22:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool failure",
+    "TOOL": "get_file_structure",
+    "ERROR": "File structure view unavailable for this Kotlin file", "ROOT CAUSE": "The file-structure tool could not parse the Kotlin source to build a tree.", "PROJECT NOTE": "When structure parsing fails for Kotlin, directly open the file to inspect content.", "NEW INSTRUCTION": "WHEN get_file_structure reports not possible to display THEN use open to read the file content" }

+[2025-12-12 22:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool failure",
+    "TOOL": "get_file_structure",
+    "ERROR": "File structure parsing unsupported or failed", "ROOT CAUSE": "The get_file_structure tool could not parse the Kotlin file format for structure.", "PROJECT NOTE": "Use the open tool to inspect Kotlin files directly when structure view is unavailable.", "NEW INSTRUCTION": "WHEN get_file_structure reports not possible to display THEN use open to view file contents" }

+[2025-12-12 22:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool failure",
+    "TOOL": "get_file_structure",
+    "ERROR": "File structure unavailable; unsupported type or parsing failed", "ROOT CAUSE": "The file structure tool could not parse the Kotlin file or doesn't support it.", "PROJECT NOTE": "Use the open tool to read Kotlin files when structure view fails.", "NEW INSTRUCTION": "WHEN get_file_structure returns unsupported or parsing failed THEN open the file directly with open" }

+[2025-12-12 22:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool failure",
+    "TOOL": "get_file_structure",
+    "ERROR": "Could not display file structure for file type", "ROOT CAUSE": "The file structure tool couldn't parse the Kotlin file and returned unsupported.", "PROJECT NOTE": "When file structure parsing fails, directly open the file to inspect contents.", "NEW INSTRUCTION": "WHEN get_file_structure reports not possible to display THEN open the file at line 1 using open" }